smackers/democratizing-software-verification-workshop-2022/index.md

 narrow our focus by targeting a more specific category of users.
 Focusing on any subgroup of users allows making assumptions on both the input the user can generate for the synthesizer and the output they can consume.
-In the case of developers, concepts that are part of the programmer’s life such as code review and read-eval-print loops (REPL) can be leveraged for interactions with a synthesizer.
+In the case of developers, concepts that are part of the programmer's life such as code review and read-eval-print loops (REPL) can be leveraged for interactions with a synthesizer.
 The talk describes two synthesis-based tools that both leverage and cater to programmers as their users.